Jasper-27/Jasper-27/README.md

 # 👋 Hi, I'm Jasper.

 I am a cyber security student at Plymouth University.
+Currently doing a year long work placement as a enterprise security assistant.

 ## 🧐 Main areas of interest
 - Linux